mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 Female, Scout, Age 46, 7 Terms
 Str 4, Dex 5, End 7, Int 12, Edu 12, Soc 11
 Diplomat 3, Electronic-1, Engineering-1, Jack-o-T-3, Mechanic 1,
-Medical 2, Pilot 2 (Space Craft), Vacc Suit 2
+Medical 2, Pilot2 (Space Craft), Vacc Suit 2
 The dispossessed heiress of the Falkoni fortune, Lady Anna has turned her back on her lineage but maintains her title when it suits her.
 Adept at moving within high social circles, she is a consummate diplomat and a charming ambassador for Cygnus base.

 SIR RAYMOND FOLDER

 Male, Scout, Age 30, 3 Terms
 Str 7, Dex 12, End 7, Int 7, Edu 12, Soc 11
-Engineering-2, Gun Combat-1, Jack of all Trades 1, Pilot-1,Vacc Suit-
+Engineering-2, Gun Combat-1, Jack of all Trades 1, Pilot-1,Vacc Suit-1, Vehicle-1
-1, Vehicle-1
 The hot-headed son of an ancient family, he was enlisted in the Scouts to get him away from an exceedingly serious scandal within his own society – something so bad he refuses to talk about it.